sil3ntd/graphCovid19/readme.md

 from the Johns Hopkins website takes some time.
 With this you can just download the data which is in text format (csv file) and run the program.

-To run the program:

-	$ ./graphCovid19 Philippines

 To compile the program:

 	$ c89 graphcovid19.c -o graphCovid19

+To view help:

+	$ ./graphcovid19 -h

+To get a list of countries:

+	$ ./graphcovid19 -l

+To view the graph for a specific country, e.g. Philippines

+	$ ./graphcovid19 -c Philippines

 To download the data: